 Don’t give your power away.
 Do your own research.
 Verify information that has been shared with you.
 Whether that information comes from a doctor, dietitian, family member, friend or me).

 You don’t need to be a dietitian to take responsibility for your own health.

 I personally have made the decision that I am not going to wait.
 My family’s health is my responsibility.
 It will be too late by the time the changes happen.
 I’m not sure if it will happen in my lifetime.
 I truly hope that it does!

 What are your thoughts?
 I would love to hear them.
 Leave me a comment below.

-If you would like to be kept up to date with the latest news, product reviews and giveaways come and join us in the Additive Free Kids Community group.
-There are over 2,000 beautiful community members that are ready to support you on this amazing additive free journey.
+If you would like to be kept up to date with the latest news, product reviews and giveaways come and join us in the Additive Free Kids email list.
+Ready to support you on this amazing additive free journey.

-Frankie Bell is the Managing Director of Additive Free Kids and the founder of the Additive Free Marketplace.
+Frankie Bell is the Managing Director of Additive Free Kids.
 Frankie is a food coach, mentor and is one of Australia’s leading activists against additives in food.

 Frankie is a Mum to 5 boys and has personal experience working through the damaging effects of additives to resolve multiple health issues and behavioural problems in her own children.
 It became Frankie’s purpose to help other families achieve the same improvement in their families.